What grades are offered at the school?

 Which subjects are offered?

-We offer English (phonics-based reading, writing, and grammar), mathematics, science, Bible, geography, history, music, and art.
+We offer English (phonics-based reading, composition, and grammar), mathematics, nature study, Bible, geography, history, music, and art.
 Starting in 3rd Grade, students begin taking Latin.
+Beginning in 6th grade, students attend PE for gymnastic and sports training.

 Where is the school located?